thom4parisot/thom4.net/source/_posts/2016/shame.md

 I selected a few quotes from the book *I thought it was just me (but it wasn't)* (written by [Brené Brown](http://brenebrown.com/)) **to illustrate and relate to the feeling of shame**.

-I think it is a **fairly present and pressurising feeling in France and in the technology industry**.
-It applies differently to women and men of this world — although both genders have established expectations of each other, which eventually eventually result in shaming or blaming.
+I think shame is a **fairly present and pressurising feeling in France and in the technology industry**.
+It applies differently to women and men of this world — although both genders have established expectations of each other, which eventually result in shaming or blaming.

 # Definition of Shame

-Firstly, I would like to define shame by quoting Brené on her definition of *guilt* and *shame*:
+Firstly, I would like **to define shame** by quoting Brené on her definition of *guilt* and *shame*:

-> Shame is a focus on self, guilt is a focus on behavior.
-Shame is, "I am bad."
-Guilt is, "I did something bad."
+> Shame is a focus on self, guilt is a focus on behavior. **Shame is, "I am bad."
+Guilt is, "I did something bad."**

 She carries on with:

 > Shame is the most powerful, master emotion.
-It’s the fear that we’re not good enough.
+It’s the **fear that we’re not good enough**.

-The *not good enough* bit applies to longstanding and painful episodes of my life although they do not apply uniquely to me: not being good enough at school (*what did I do for you to get such a low mark?*, *I did sail with my parents for a month this summer, what about you?* etc.), not delivering software without bugs (and the feeling of hurting customers expectations by not having understood or helped them in their own business case), not being manly enough, not being tidy enough, not reaching a better ranking in sports, not having dealt with paperwork fast enough etc.
+The *not good enough* bit applies to longstanding and painful episodes of my life although they do not apply uniquely to me: **not being good enough at school** (*what did I do for you to get such a low mark?*, *I did sail with my parents for a month this summer, what about you?* etc.), **not delivering software without bugs** (and the feeling of hurting customers expectations by not having understood or helped them in their own business case), **not being manly enough**, not being tidy enough, not reaching a better ranking in sports, not dealing with paperwork fast enough etc.

-And one does not need anyone else to shame themselves: once it is rooted in ourselves, we only need our very own brain to feel we have not been doing well enough.
-Ending up thinking I am not good enough because I have not managed to do X in a month or 6 months time.
+And one does not need anyone else to shame themselves: **I am good enough to shame myself**.
+Moving from *knowing* I have not done enough to thinking it happened because *I am* not good enough.

-Reading the book made me think of the  [movie _Shame_](http://www.imdb.com/title/tt1723811/): its main character has a sex addiction which relies on a very strong physical appearance but puts him in a lonely situation, filled with self-anger and a shameful situation he cannot share with anybody.
-In the end, **the judge and victim are the same person** whereas the self-judgement is based on the expected external social reactions to knowing the truth.
+Reading the book made me think of the  [movie _Shame_](http://www.imdb.com/title/tt1723811/): its main character has a sex addiction which relies on a very strong physical appearance but puts him in a lonely situation, filled with self-anger and a shameful situation **he cannot share with anybody**.
+In the end, **the judge and victim are the same person**.
+The self-judgement is inflincted based on expected external social reactions to uncover the truth — of **being what you do**.

 ![](/images/2016/08/brighton-providence-place.jpg)

 # Self-empathy and the Strength Perspective

 I highlighted many many paragraphs in this section of the last chapter.
-Maybe because as Brené wraps up, she ends up putting all the important elements close to each other.
-I think it also relates a lot to the previous conversations we had, and how we can so easily deprecate ourselves because we keep this insatisfaction in the back of our mind.
+Maybe because as Brené wraps up, she concludes by mentionning all these important elements close to each other.
+I think it also relates a lot to the previous conversations we had, and how we can so easily deprecate ourselves **because we keep insatisfactions in the back of our mind**.

 > If we want to build shame resilience and cultivate our authenticity, we must learn who to become members of our own connection network.
 We must learn how to respond to ourselves with empathy and understanding.
-> One way that we can **increase our self-empathy** and the connection of ourselves is to explore and acknowledge our strengths as well as our problems and limitations.
+> One way that we can **increase our self-empathy** and the connection of ourselves is to explore and **acknowledge our strengths** as well as **our problems and limitations**.

 And this one too:

 > "Sometimes, when I'm feeling very critical of myself, I really question my authenticity."

-It is hard to feel we are ourselves when we are not authentic to our own values.
-I feel like *anger* is a way to artificially strengthen our self-perception whereas we would only need to be kind and accept these nuggets of flaws.
+It is hard to feel I am my own self when I am not authentic, when I do not stick to my values.
+I feel like ***anger* is a way to artificially strengthen my self-perception** whereas I would only need to be kind to myself and embrace these nuggets of flaws.

-I think *being kind to others* is falsely made THE way to buy in kindness towards ourselves whereas we should start by taking care of us, then the others.
-We are then more rooted and confident in the choice we are making.
-Then being a "better" and reliable source of support.
+I think *being kind to others* is falsely erected as being THE way to buy in kindness towards ourselves.
+I found it has more impact when I start by taking care of myself, then the others.
+I am then more rooted and confident in the choice I make.
+From then on, I become a "better" and reliable source of support for others.
+And myself too.

 > We cannot change and grow when we are in shame and we can't use shame to change ourselves or others.

-If we end up helping to feel better, but come back home feeling worse because we were *not good enough*, how can we indulge ourselves?
+If we end up helping others to feel better, but at the same time we come back home feeling worse because we were *not good enough*, how can we indulge ourselves?

 And so often, we then make a scene or start an argument by raising someone else's fault because we feel bad about this exact same point.
+Whereas it is really about ourselves.

 > We focus on our shortcomings and ignore and take our strengths for granted.

-And because we feel bad at ourselves, we think we have not a lot to offer.
+When I feel bad about myself, I think I do not have (a lot) to offer.
 I especially remember feeling crap when I joined the BBC because I thought everybody was so talented, way more at ease than me and then more skilled than me.
 They would soon see I am not good enough and I was a bad hiring.

-On these words, [Xavier](http://lacot.org/) bounced on me and said I should look back at my writings, at my résumé and reflect how I feel about them.
+On these words, [Xavier](http://lacot.org/) bounced back on me and said I should **look back** at my writings, at my résumé and reflect how I feel about these elements.

-I realised I was still proud of writings I authored years ago, including my very first public presentations even though the related technologies are now buried in the graveyard of obsolescence.
+I realised **I was proud** of writings I authored years ago, including my very first public presentations even though the related technologies are now buried in the graveyard of obsolescence.

 I equally heard contentment and relief in the voice of [Loic](http://loic.mathaud.fr/) and [Basile](https://basilesimon.fr/) when I helped them reword their résumé and cover letters.
 They ended up being proud of themselves reading at what they *really* achieved.

-I think we can identify back our strengths by rewriting our résumé for good, describing for each role the various projects we have been implied and by summarising some highlights our input was key on.
+I think we can identify back our strengths by rewriting our résumé for good, describing the various projects we have been implied for each role and by **summarising some highlights** our input was key on.
 Even if it was just about building an app, designing it and delivering it successfully is still a positive achievement surfacing one or many of our skills.

 > She might also think about changing her goal from being right, having the right information and knowing more to being honest about her thoughts.

 > "If I can always be myself with someone, they're in the connection network.".
 I think the ability to "be ourselves" is both the heart of the authenticity and the true benefit of building shame resilience.

 You and me often mention the *energy* it costs to manage interactions with other people.
-Some individuals refill us in energy.
+Some individuals refill us with energy.
 Some others drain us — sometimes only a little, sometimes a lot.

 You and I need our *alone time* to recover.
-From hard weeks at work, from weekends out exploring new places, from being in groups of people, from [smalltalk](https://en.wikipedia.org/wiki/Smalltalk).
+From hard weeks at work, from being away from the homebase for too long, from being in groups of people, from noisy venues, from [smalltalk](https://en.wikipedia.org/wiki/Smalltalk).

 You and I can feel *ourselves* in front of each other.
 We nurture and refine our individual identities when spending time together.

-And it matters we do not have to make efforts to face each other.
-We do not have to entertain a *shell* to look better than we are.
+And it matters **we do not have to make efforts** to face each other. **It simply is effortless**.
+We do not have to maintain a *shell* to look better than we are.
 And it is important for us to feel the same with various other persons.

 ![](/images/2016/08/chattri-monument.jpg)